PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/README.md

 This folder also includes an [Indie Stack project](./indie-stack/), bootstrapped using the `create-remix` CLI.

-## Using custom templates

-This chapter introduces you to BeeRich - the demo app we will be building throughout the book.
-You can find the introduction to BeeRich [here](./bee-rich/README.md).
+## Introducing BeeRich

+In this chapter, we will introduce you to BeeRich, the demo application used throughout this book.
+BeeRich is a simple personal finance app that allows you to track your expenses and income.
+Each chapter will add more features to BeeRich and focus on a specific topic.

+You can find the initial version of BeeRich [here](./bee-rich/).